jagat-singh-chaudhary/PayloadShell-RCE-JAGAT/README.md

 ## Disclaimer

-This repository is for educational purposes only.
-Use these techniques responsibly and only on systems you have explicit permission to test.
+These payloads are provided for educational purposes and ethical hacking.
+Please use them responsibly and do not violate any laws or policies.
+Always obtain proper authorization before testing on any system or website.

 ## ☕ Buy Me a Coffee